kaihuchen/articles/Deployment/index.md

 </banner>

-# Navigating the Pitfalls of Large-scale Chatbot Deployment

 *DRAFT*

-If you plan to replace an important part of your company's human-centric functions with GenAI chatbots, then there are many pitfalls in the process that you need to be aware of.
-Here are some of the salient points:

-- Replacing existing human workforce is a bad idea.
-Using GenAI to amplify their productivity works much better for many reasons.
+# Navigating the Challenges of Large-scale Chatbot Deployment

+When considering the integration of GenAI chatbots to take over significant roles within your company's operations, it's crucial to recognize the potential challenges.
+Key considerations include:

-- Wholesale transition to GenAI solutions could easily lead to cataspheric service disruptions for many reasons.
+- The large-scale and abrupt replacement of human workforce with GenAI chatots (e.g., in helodesk operations) can be very risky, often leads to significant service disruptions for various reasons.
-- Generally speaking, full-scale automation means that the consequence is more serious when it breaks, and a certain human will need to be responsible for it.
+- Smooth and low-risk transition to GenAI can be achieved, by designing GenAI chatbots not as direct replacement, but as productivity enhancer to the existing workforce.

-More details below.
+Further details are provided below.

-## Typical Enterprise Use Cases for GenAI
+## Common Enterprise Applications for Generative AI

-The generative AI (GenAI) technology has come a long way, where LLM-based chatbots can now exhibit amazing capabilities that we can only dream of just a few years ago.
-There is thus a great push to take the leap and replace many enterprise softwares with GenAI chatbots in the hope of offering much better user experience and greater prouctivity.
+Generative AI (GenAI) has evolved rapidly, with large language model (LLM)-based chatbots demonstrating impressive abilities that were unthinkable just a few years ago.
+Consequently, there is a strong inclination to replace traditional enterprise software with GenAI chatbots to enhance user experience and productivity.

-Following is a short list of enterprise functions that are the typical targets for such an movement:
+Here is a list of enterprise areas commonly targeted for GenAI integration:

-- Customer Support and Service, customer relations management (CRM)
+- Customer Support and Service, including Customer Relationship Management (CRM)
 - Internal Knowledge Base and FAQs
 - Automated Ticketing and Helpdesk
 - Sales and Lead Generation